risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 - Using a CDC tool and the Kafka connector
   You can use either the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Maxwell's daemon](https://maxwells-daemon.io/) to convert MySQL data change streams to Kafka topics, and then use the Kafka connector in RisingWave to consume data from the Kafka topics.

+## Using the native MySQL CDC connector

-## Set up MySQL
+### Set up MySQL

-Before using the any connector, you need to complete several configurations on MySQL.
+Before using the native MySQL CDC connector in RisingWave, you need to complete several configurations on MySQL.

-### Set up MySQL locally
+#### Set up MySQL locally

-#### For the direct MySQL CDC connector and Debezium connector
 See [Setting up MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html#setting-up-mysql) and follow the steps on creating a user, granting the user required permissions, and enabling the binlog.

-#### For Maxwell's daemon connector
-See the [Quick Start](https://maxwells-daemon.io/quickstart/#configure-mysql) from Maxwell's Daemon on how to configure MySQL.

-### Set up AWS RDS MySQL
+#### Set up AWS RDS MySQL
 If your MySQL is hosted on AWS RDS, the configuration process is different.
 We will use a standard class MySQL instance without Multi-AZ deployment for illustration.

 1. Turn on binary logging and choose a non-zero value for the **Retention period**.